 ADD/ADHD Celebrities, Entertainers

 Comedian, actor, and game show host Howie Mandel, who has attention deficit hyperactivity disorder (ADD/ADHD) and obsessive compulsive disorder (OCD), publicly revealed his diagnoses to the world on an impulse.
-An admission he regretted immediately afterward (sound familiar?) -- until he realized just how many other people suffered from a combination of ADD/ADHD, OCD, and other comorbid conditions.
-Today, Mandel is not only a well-known entertainer, he’s also a well-respected advocate for mental health awareness.
+An admission he regretted immediately afterward (sound familiar?) – until he realized just how many other people suffered from a combination of ADD/ADHD, OCD, and other comorbid conditions.
+Today, Mandel is not only a well-known entertainer, he’s also a well-respected advocate for mental health awareness, and one of many famous people with ADHD talking about it to the public.
 His autobiography, Here’s The Deal: Don’t Touch Me, is a humorous look at his life with OCD, ADD/ADHD, and mysophobia, the fear of germs.

 (Read More About Howie Mandel on ADDitudeMag.com: Howie Mandel's Treatment Tips, Howie Mandel on His Impulsive Antics and Pranks in School, Howie Mandel Discusses His Book, Here's the Deal: Don't Touch Me!, and Howie Mandel on Promoting Mental Health Awareness.)